dzhuang/latex2image/README.md

 ### Advanced Configurations

 You can map the folder `latex2image/local_settings` to your local machine in the `volumes` block, and write a file named `local_settings.py` in it to override all setting items (including those set in the `docker-compose.yml` file).
+Another assumption which makes you need to use the `local_settings.py` configurations is, the docker service assume there is a running MongoDB service with 27017 port opened.
+You can override that by using SQLite3 backends, but make sure you have correct volume map of that sqlite3 file, or you data will get lost when the container stops.

 ### APIs available